Wetbikeboy2500/Entoli/README.md

 ![alt text](http://u.cubeupload.com/wetbikeboy2500/Capture2.png "Output")

 ###### Issues
-* If the list is longer than the console, there can be weird updates happening as the list is scrolled through
+* When the console is resized and the list is larger than console, weird strings are left behind.
+This seems to be an issue with almost all consoles and projects similar to this.
 ##### EntoliListMulti
 A simple multi-select repsonse from a list.
 * Input a list of arrays to the constructor of the object with a name/value pair per array